Midwifery (Blended Learning) BSc

 Career opportunities

-Our midwifery programme is designed to prepare students to become a high calibre, sought after midwifery graduates.
+We know the first job you take after graduation is career-shaping.
+Paired with our strong industry connections, we’re confident our midwifery programme will lead you to bright beginnings.
+The course is designed to prepare students to become high calibre, sought after midwifery graduates.

 Post-registration you might choose to study further, at Masters or PhD level.